 Nodes

 The fundamental processing unit.
 Each node has typed input and output ports.
-Built-in kinds include value, add, branch, print, and more.
+Built-in kinds cover arithmetic, control flow, collections, text, filesystem, networking, and streaming.

 →